blondie-inc/blondie-flow-sdk-ios/README.md

 ### Step 3 - Initialize Blondie

-~~First, you'll need to get your Blondie app ID and iOS API key.
-To find these, just select the 'Blondie for iOS' option in your app settings.~~
+First, you'll need to get your Blondie Flow ID and an API key.
+To find these, just add an SDK trigger to your Blondie Flow.

 Then initialize Blondie SDK by importing Library and adding the following to your application delegate: